Augustine-ebuka/Augustine-ebuka/README.md

 🎆A quick Introduction
 - 👋 Hi, I’m @Augustine-ebuka
+- 👋 A fullstack software Engineer
 - 👀 I’m interested in freelance Software Projects
-- 🌱 I’m currently learning Node.js and express.js
+- 🌱 I’m currently learning more about AI
 - 💞️ I’m looking to collaborate on any project related to Javascripts
 - 📫 How to reach me please message me on my social media
 ---